 1. Historical Benefits

-2. Beautiful Poetry, Literature, and culture aspect
+2. Beautiful Poetry, Literature, and cultural aspect

-The scholars and eminent historians from Iran, Afganistan, Central Asia, India, and the erstwhile Ottoman empire have produced a wide array of valuable literature, historical manuscripts, and poetry in Persian.
+The scholars and eminent historians from Iran, Afganistan, Central Asia, India, and the erstwhile Ottoman empire have produced countless valuable literature, historical manuscripts, and poetry in Persian.

-3. Career & Job Opportunities After Learning Persian
+3. Career options After Learning Persian

 Learning how to speak the Persian language in India gives the advantage to get employable positions with institutions or companies looking to hire Persian language experts.

-Acknowledging a large number of Persian speaker, there is always a great demand for interpretation and translation job opportunities, especially in the freelance market.
+Since there are many Persian speakers, there is always a high demand for interpretation and translation job opportunities, especially in the freelance market.

 4. Business & Economic Opportunities

-Iran is the second-largest economy in the Middle-East and the country holds the fourth-largest reserves of oil and the second-largest of natural gas in the world.
+Iran is the second-largest economy in the Middle East.
+The country holds the fourth-largest reserves of oil and the second-largest of natural gas in the world.